perama-v/TODD/README.md

 ### Interface Identifiers

-It is RECOMMENDED that the database schema specification (referred to in the "schemas" field of the Manifest) define an identifier schema for the database, `Volumes` and, if present, `Chapters`.
+It is RECOMMENDED that the database schema specification (referred to in the "schemas" field of the Manifest) define an identifier schema for the database, `Volumes` and `Chapters`.
 These identifiers allow data to be referred to via application programming interfaces (APIs).

 If defined, they SHOULD be defined in a section called: "Interface identifier string schemas",